DM-GY-6063-2023fall-D-Yang-Nan/mid-term2.0/README.md

 # Mid-term-project_ Week05

 I've chosen a film titled "Kikujiro," which is a Japanese movie directed by Takeshi Kitano.
-The story follows a middle school teacher named Kikujiro and his stepson, Masao.
-After the death of his wife, the two embark on a journey to find Masao's biological mother.
-Throughout this journey, they develop a deep bond and influence each other, growing together.
+"Kikujiro" tells the heartwarming story of a young boy, Masao, who embarks on a summer journey to find his estranged mother.
+Accompanied by his neighbor, the crude and childlike Kikujiro, their adventures are filled with laughter, tears, and bonding.
+Despite challenges, Kikujiro earnestly tries to bring joy to Masao.
+Upon finding his mother with a new family, Masao decides not to intrude, returning home with a deeper connection to Kikujiro.
+The tale emphasizes friendship, family, and personal growth.

 ![D0U9bX.jpg](https://imgpile.com/images/D0U9bX.jpg)